New National Scorecard Grades State Shared Renewables Programs

 Our work in multiple states over the years has taught us that certain design elements are critical to ensuring a robust shared renewable energy market.
 The national scorecard, along with IREC’s other resources, will help states skip the steep learning curve and more quickly adopt best practices for shared renewables programs, avoiding pitfalls we know can get in the way of success.

 The scorecard’s criteria are shaped by IREC’s extensive experience in state proceedings for shared renewable energy over the past decade, and further guided by input from diverse external stakeholders.
 They are based on best practices highlighted in IREC’s Model Rules for Shared Renewable Energy Programs and in alignment with IREC’s Guiding Principles for Shared Renewable Energy Programs.
-Our State Shared Renewable Energy Program Catalog offers a detailed overview of state shared renewables program rules.
+Our Shared Renewables Policy Catalog offers a detailed overview of state shared renewables program rules.
 Used together, the catalog and the scorecard offer valuable insight into the components of these programs and their effectiveness.

 Beyond the 14 state programs the scorecard currently grades, additional programs have been enacted via legislation and/or are still under development through regulatory rulemaking.
 These will be graded once finalized and implemented.
 To date, 21 state shared renewable energy programs have been enabled across 15 states and the District of Columbia.